pterodactyl/documentation/community/tutorials/artisan.md

 ### Disable 2FA

 ::: warning
-Disabling 2-factor authentication should only be used as a last restort for user recovery. **Please use this with caution.**
+Disabling 2-factor authentication should only be used as a last resort for user recovery. **Please use this with caution.**
 :::

 ```bash